VuTammy/Eye-exercise/README.md

 ## This is an assignment for MIT xPro Full stack development with MERN week 8

 ### Description/Purpose
-The instructions for this assingment was to add a second "eye" element and have that element follow the mouse position on the screen using the mouse events.
+The instructions for this assignment was to add a second "eye" element and have that element follow the mouse position on the screen using the mouse events.

 *How to run*: Download the files and open on browser.